EmikoHigashi/PAD-linter/README.md

 Current Goal: Developing a linter to detect "Logic Inconsistency" between Introduction and Discussion in scientific papers.

-# About emikosh
+## About the Founder
 I am a researcher and product manager with a background in development management.

+I have developed software prototypes for image processing at two different companies.
+My role in these products is to define the "Structural Logic" of products. my focus is on ensuring this tool solves the real-world frustrations of readers and writers.

 I recently managed the development of WAIV at U'eyes Design. https://www.ueyesdesign.co.jp/waiv/

-My role in this project is to define the "Structural Logic" of products.
-In two companies, I occasionally build prototypes in MATLAB, my focus is on ensuring this tool solves the real-world frustrations of readers and writers.

 I bring a "User-Centric" perspective to the "Logic-Centric" world of programming.